k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/09_tdm_reference_implementation.md

 - TDM_REF_ROOT

-- A dynamic SQLite table created with the structure of the source table and that contains the extracted table records.
-The dynamic SQLite table naming convention is:
+- A dynamic SQLite table, which has the same structure as the source table and contains the extracted table records.
+The naming convention for this table is:

   ```
   __t_<source table name>